-Teachers' aides and paraeducators, as defined in the appropriate job descriptions, are under the supervision of a Executive Director or his or her designee and a teacher to whom the Executive Director/designee may have delegated responsibility for close direction.
+Teachers' aides and paraeducators, as defined in the appropriate job descriptions, are under the supervision of a principal and a teacher to whom the principal may have delegated responsibility for close direction.
 The nature of the work accomplished by paraeducators will encompass a variety of tasks that may be inclusive of "limited instructional duties."